rkortiga/Mock-Users-Directory/README.md

 ## User List and Search

-- The user list component includes a search bar to filter through users.
+- The user list component fetches user data from the mock API (`https://jsonplaceholder.typicode.com/users`).
+- It includes a search bar to filter through the users.
 - Clicking on a user redirects to their detailed page (`/user/:id`).

 ## PrimeNg Usage